-- 5.4.
-In order to reduce the need for procyclical adjustments, an FMIa central counterparty should establish stable and conservative haircuts that are calibrated to include periods of stressed market conditions, to the extent practicable and prudent. - An FMIA central counterparty should appropriately address procyclicality in its collateral 5.4.1. arrangements.
+- transparent methods.
+An FMI's central counterparty's haircut procedures should be independently validated at least annually.46 - 5.4.
+In order to reduce the need for procyclical adjustments, an FMIa central counterparty should establish stable and conservative haircuts that are calibrated to include periods of stressed market conditions, to the extent practicable and prudent. - 3.5.6.
+An FMIA central counterparty should appropriately address procyclicality in its collateral 5.4.1. arrangements.
 To the extent practicable and prudent, an FMIa central counterparty should establish stable and conservative haircuts that are calibrated to include periods of stressed market conditions in order to reduce the need for procyclical adjustments.
-In this context, procyclicality typically refers to changes in risk-management practices that are positively correlated with market, business, or credit cycle fluctuations and that may cause or exacerbate financial instability.46 While changes in collateral values tend to be procyclical, collateral arrangements can increase procyclicality if haircut levels fall during periods of low market stress and increase during periods of high market stress.
-For example, in a stressed market, an FMIa central counterparty may require the posting of additional collateral both because of the decline of asset prices and because of an increase in haircut levels.
+In this context, procyclicality typically refers to changes in risk -management practices that are positively correlated with market, business, or credit cycle fluctuations and that may cause or exacerbate financial instability.47 While changes in collateral values tend to be procyclical, collateral arrangements can increase procyclicality if haircut levels fall during periods of low market stress and increase during periods of high market stress.
+For example, in a stressed market, an FMIa central counterparty may require the posting of additional collateral both because of the decline ofin asset prices and because of an increase in haircut levels.
 Such actions could exacerbate market stress and contribute to driving down asset prices further, resulting in additional collateral requirements.
 This cycle could exert further downward pressure on asset prices.
 Addressing issues of procyclicality may create additional costs for FMIscentral counterparties and their participants in periods of low market stress because of higher collateral requirements, but result in additional protection and potentially less -costly and less -disruptive adjustments in periods of high market stress. - 5.5.
-An FMIA central counterparty should avoid concentrated holdings of certain assets where this would significantly impair the ability to liquidate such assets quickly without significant adverse price effects. - 5.5.1.
-3.5.7.
+An FMIA central counterparty should avoid concentrated holdings of certain assets where this would significantly impair the ability to liquidate such assets quickly without significant adverse price effects. - 3.5.7.
 An FMIA central counterparty should avoid concentrated holdings of certain assets where this would significantly impair the ability to liquidate such assets quickly without significant adverse price effects, including in stressed market conditions.
 High concentrations within holdings can be avoided by establishing concentration limits or imposing concentration charges.
 Concentration limits restrict participants' ability to provide certain collateral assets above a specified threshold as established by the FMI-central counterparty.
 Concentration charges penalise participants for maintaining holdings of certain assets beyond a specified threshold as established by the FMI-central counterparty.
 Further, concentration limits and charges should be constructed to prevent participants from covering a large share of their collateral requirements with the most risky assets acceptable.
 Concentration limits and charges should be periodically reviewed by the FMI-central counterparty to determine their adequacy. - 5.6.
-An FMIA central counterparty that accepts cross-border collateral should mitigate the risks associated with its use and ensure that the collateral can be used in a timely manner.
+An FMIA central counterparty that accepts cross-border collateral should mitigate the risks associated with its use and ensure that the collateral can be used in a timely manner. - 5.6.1.
+3.5.8.
+If an FMI accepts cross border (or foreign)|f a central counterparty accepts cross-border collateral, it should identify and mitigate any additional risks associated with its use and ensure that it can be used in a timely manner.
+A cross-border collateral arrangement can provide an efficient liquidity bridge across markets, help relax collateral constraints for some participants, and contribute to the efficiency of some asset markets.
+These linkages, however, can also create